douguet/LEA3D/README.md

  	pymol VISU/list.sdf

-**2. Use lea3d to generate 3 molecules using the combination of legos** In this example, the objective is to build molecules that are already encoded without evaluation of any properties.
-The file list_mol_sulfapyridine-aspirin_venetoclax contains the encoding for three molecules (one per line) and the file ligand-aspirin.in indicates which library of fragment to use (here, the SDF file called all.sdf from the folder LEGO).
+**2. Use lea3d to generate 3 molecules using a pre-defined combination of legos**

+In this example, the objective is to build molecules that are already encoded without evaluation of any properties.
+The file list_mol_sulfapyridine-aspirin_venetoclax contains the encoding for three molecules (one per line) and the file ligand-aspirin.in indicates which library of fragment to use (here, the default SDF file called all.sdf from the folder LEGO).

 Execute: